FACRC-AgTrace/AATP/website/docs/specification/Identifiers.md

 ## Australian Business Number (ABN)

 The Australian Business Number (ABN) is the identity key for all business entities from individual sole traders to corporate entities.
 There are approximately 2 million registered business entities in a publicly searchable Australian Business Register (ABR) and each entity is resolvable via a simple URL.
-The returned data set of a given business is HTML and does not conform to any standard vocabulary.
+Only default data is returned since there is no link resolver implemented that would allow users to request different link types.
+The returned default data set of a given business is HTML and does not conform to any standard vocabulary.
 At this time, the ABR does not provide digitally verifiable evidence of registration.

+### Digital Identity Readiness

+* Discoverable : Yes
+* Resolvable : Partial
+* Verifiable No

+### Scheme Metadata

 |`IdentifierScheme` Property name|Property value|
 |--|--|